Director: Barry Jenkins

 Perhaps one of my biggest regrets of 2016 was not making the time to see Barry Jenkins masterpiece, Moonlight.
 Unfortunately, it had a very limited release in Ireland where only art-house cinemas were screening during work hours.
 Thankfully Moonlight was granted a second limited release yesterday.

-Barry Jenkins has made this film for cinema lovers, I don’t believe this a film directed at casual audiences, not because they won’t understand it or have the know how to enjoy it, it’s because it would be difficult for them to truly appreciate what a complete package this film is.
-I cannot point out one flaw or blunder this film makes, it simply left me in awe.
+Barry Jenkins has made this film for cinema lovers.
+I don’t believe this is a film directed at casual audiences – not because they won’t understand it or lack the knowledge of how to enjoy it – It’s because it would be difficult for them to truly appreciate what a complete package this film is on a technical level.
+I cannot point out one flaw or blunder this film makes.
+It simply left me in awe.

-Identity is the biggest theme of the film as each of the Three chapters is named after Chiron’s various identities.
-Juan, who has become a father figure and mentor to Little, tells him to be his own man and to find his own identity.
+Identity is the biggest theme of the film as each of the three chapters is named after Chiron’s various identities.
+Juan, who has become a father figure and mentor to ‘Little’, tells him to be his own man and to find his own identity.
 While Chiron’s homosexuality and neighborhood are major factors in shaping his life, Jenkins never overstates these factors or goes down a path which could have made the film stereotypical or predictable.
-It’s the identities that Chiron chooses that gives the film its weight and the final act hits like a ton of bricks as we see a very familiar identity that Chiron has adopted which broke my heart.
+It’s the identities that Chiron chooses that gives the film its weight, and the final act hits like a ton of bricks as we see a very familiar identity that Chiron has adopted that really broke my heart.

-Every performance in Moonlight is a revolution, each character feels so real that I had to rub my eyes and remind myself I wasn’t in someone else’s dream.
+Every performance in Moonlight is a revelation.
+Each character feels so real that I had to rub my eyes and remind myself that I wasn’t in someone else’s dream.
 It’s easy to identify great performances but in Moonlight I was transported into this world.
-Mahershela Ali and Naomie Harris both give career best performances.
-The diner scene in the last act is perhaps one of the greatest scenes of pure acting I’ve witnessed in a long time, the raw emotion, seamless dialogue and masterful camera work placed me right there in the moment hanging onto every word these characters said.
+Mahershela Ali and Naomie Harris both give career-best performances.
+The diner scene in the last act is perhaps one of the greatest scenes of pure acting I’ve witnessed in a long time.
+The raw emotion, seamless dialogue and masterful camerawork placed me right there in the moment hanging onto every word these characters said.
 It is perhaps what’s not said that resonates the most in Moonlight.

 Moonlight is a simple story told in a complex matter that shows how our paths in life are shaped by a plethora of factors and circumstances.
 Jenkins tells a beautiful but tragic tale and shows a deep understanding of the human condition.